Citrix DaaS

 3. Select Connection Properties from the left pane.

-2. Click Save.
+4. Click Save.

 After the sign-in completes, you’re taken back to the list of hosting connections and resources.
 Click the connection in the list and then click the Details tab in the bottom pane.
 You can see that the Azure AD joined device management field shows Enabled.

-When you enable Azure AD joined device management with Full Configuration, you must authenticate with Azure AD regardless of the host connection creation method you choose (create new or use existing).
+When you enable Azure AD joined device management using Studio, you must authenticate with Azure AD regardless of the host connection creation method you choose (create new or use existing).
 The Azure AD built-in Cloud Device Administrator role is assigned to the service principal.
 To adopt the minimal permissions for Azure AD joined device management, you can manually remove the assignment of Cloud Device Administrator role from the service principal and create an Azure AD custom role which only includes the minimal permissions and assign it to the service principal.

 Note: